 Welch cautions against the prevailing trend of narcissism. "'My self-esteem,' 'my self-this,' 'my self-that.'
 Believe me, I've been there — I'm an actress," she says.
 "At one point you just get nauseous with it and think, 'I have to take my mind off myself!'"

-To that end, six years ago she began working with the American Cancer Society as spokesperson and creative collaborator for Hair U Wear's line of Raquel Welch Signature Collection wigs.
+To that end, a decade ago she began working with the American Cancer Society as spokesperson and creative collaborator for Hair U Wear's line of Raquel Welch Signature Collection wigs.
 "When women go to the mirror and see their hair falling out, it's like they see the cancer winning," she says.
 "If they don't have to see themselves that way, it's very helpful with morale."

 Welch and the company donate up to $1 million worth of wigs yearly to the American Cancer Society.
 Her involvement — she's worked with Hair U Wear since 2000 — garnered honors from ACS in 2009 and an AARP Inspire Award in 2010.

 As she's sought to focus on others, she's also made an effort to spend more time with her family.
-She has strengthened her once-strained relationships with her children, Damon, now 51, and Tahnee, 49, and is close to her sister and brother.
+She has strengthened her once-strained relationships with her children, Damon and Tahnee, each now in their fifites, and is close to her sister and brother.
 "I wasn't impossible before," Welch says, "but in the past 10 years I've made a concerted effort to think about what I have to do for other people, what I owe, what my part is in whatever relationship or situation I find myself in.
 It's getting older, I guess, that makes you think that way."